repeatexplorer/workshop/2025/practical_training_day_2.md

 - TideCluster is employed to identify tandem repeats, with separate processes for default-length and short monomer repeats.
-- The pipeline then creates custom libraries of repeat sequences, including those from LTR retrotransposons and Tandem repeats.
-This library can be supplements with user-provided custom repeat databases.
+- The pipeline then creates custom libraries of repeat sequences, including those from LTR retrotransposons and tandem repeats.
+This library can be supplemented with user-provided custom repeat databases.
 - After building these repeat libraries, the pipeline uses RepeatMasker to annotate the genome comprehensively.
-- The workflow produces detailed GFF3 annotation files for different repeat classes ( mobile elements, simple repeats, low complexity regions, rDNA), density visualizations as bigWig files, and summary statistics and plots.
+- The workflow produces detailed GFF3 annotation files for different repeat classes (mobile elements, simple repeats, low complexity regions, rDNA), density visualizations as bigWig files, and summary statistics and plots.

 ## Input Data